I was born on a dark and stormy night.

 Had to do a Valedictorian speech at the end of that same year.
 Didn't die.

 Then, I actually volunteered for some theatre roles in college.
 Still didn't die.
-I even started admitting that it was kind of fun.
+I even started having fun, when I wasn't internally screaming.

-Fast forward almost 20 years, and oh my god I'm getting old...
+Fast forward 20 - something years, and oh my god I'm getting old...

 I mean, here I am, doing something I never thought I would ever be doing willingly, let alone having a blast doing it. ;)